Free Company Let Tenancy Agreement Template UK

 3. Security:

-• Providing reasonable security measures for the commercial property may be a landlord’s responsibility.
+• A landlord’s responsibility may be to provide reasonable security measures for the commercial property.
 This could include ensuring the safety of common areas and implementing security features like lighting and surveillance systems.

 4. Compliance with Laws and Regulations: